bnb-chain/bnb-chain.github.io/docs/token-bind-tool.md

 Suppose you have already issued a BEP2 token, and you want to deploy a BEP20 token and bind it with existing BEP2 token:

-1. Import bep2 token owner key(Send bind transaction on Binance Chain):
+1. Import bep2 token owner key(Send bind transaction on Beacon Chain):

-    1.1 From ledger: connect ledger to your computer and open Binance Chain App
+    1.1 From ledger: connect ledger to your computer and open Beacon Chain App
     ```shell script
     bnbcli keys add bep2TokenIssuer --ledger --index {your ledger key index}
     ```